This post may contain affiliate links. Please read our disclosure policy.

-This time, I've made us a vegan dal makhani.
+This time, I've made us a black lentil recipe called coconut black lentil curry.
 It's rich and creamy, just like the dal makhani from your fav Indian restaurant.
 The only difference is that this black lentil curry is made with coconut oil and milk instead of the usual loads of butter and heavy cream.

 I'd be lying to you if I said it tasted exactly like regular dal makhani.
 Coconut milk has a strong flavor, and it comes out in the curry.
 There is no way around that, and it's not a bad thing.

 All my attempts to try and make this authentic tasting without the cream failed.
 While black urad lentils are very creamy on their own, they lacked the intense creaminess I was looking for.
 Adding coconut milk gave the richness I was looking for but did change the flavor.
 I think the flavor change is for the better.

 This curry is made using urad lentils, which are a little different than the red, brown, or green lentils you are probably accustomed to.
 They look like tiny black beans and can be found online or in the Indian section of well-stocked supermarkets.

 What is awesome about them is that they don't break down and turn to mush like other lentils.
 While they cook in about a half hour, they can keep cooking for hours without falling apart.
 They're very forgiving.

 Whole black urad lentils are also much creamier than other lentils, which makes them perfect for curries.
 When you're looking for them, you may find that they are called Sabut Urad dal, Kaali dal, or Black Gram.
 So many aliases! 🙂

 Popular Lentil Recipes

 - Tomato Lentil Soup

 - 1 cup dried whole urad dal (black lentils)